ras0q/obsidian-inlineAI/README.md

 1. **Set up your API key**:

    - Open the plugin settings in Obsidian.
-   - Enter your API key for OpenAI, Ollama, or any supported model provider.
+   - Enter your API key for OpenAI, Ollama, Gemini or any supported model provider.
 2. **Choose a model**:

    - Supported models include `gpt-4`, `llama3.2`, and others.